quentin-f451/quentincreuzet.fr/README.md

 # Quentin Creuzet

 I’m Quentin Creuzet and I’m a French designer/developer based on the internet.
 I’m working for various freelance projects and try to figure out what could be a website as half of [F451](https://f451.faith) with [Domitille Debret](http://domitilledebret.net).
 You can [contact me](mailto:quentin@f451.faith) for any kind of coding and graphic design project.
-Next availability: _April 2021_.
+Next availability: _June 2021_.

 ## News

-- [The Art of Critique](https://theartofcritique.rietveldacademie.nl) has been recently featured on [Hoverstat.es](https://www.hoverstat.es/features/the-art-of-critique).
+- [The Art of Critique](https://theartofcritique.rietveldacademie.nl) has been recently featured on [Hoverstat.es](https://www.hoverstat.es/features/the-art-of-critique) and in [PAGE Magazine 04.21](https://page-online.de).
 - **OUT NOW** – My article _Graphic crusades.
 Minimalism in the age of neoliberalism._ is available in French and English in the new issue of [Revue PLI](https://pli-editions.com).

 ## On the web